 Did you know that turkey manure is one hot fertilizer with slightly more nitrogen than chicken manure?
 Though the difference is slight — and actually disputed by the University of Minnesota — one thing’s clear.
 Turkey manure, like other poultry manure, is a valuable source of phosphorous, potassium, and, yes, nitrogen.
 It also contains other valuable nutrients and microbes that your plants will appreciate.

 If you’re lucky enough to have your own little homestead with a turkey or three trotting about — we’re told they make acceptable country pets and a single male strutting around can be as decorative as a peacock — or live near (but not too near) a source of good organic turkey manure, take advantage.
 Most likely, it will be available as “litter,” mixed in with sawdust, straw, feed and other components to be swept or shoveled off the coop floor (wear a mask).
-No matter how your turkey droppings come, you’ll want to compost this material before using it. (more…)
+No matter how your turkey droppings come, you’ll want to compost the manure before using it in gardens. (more…)

 We think of gardening as a never-ending learning process.
 Just when something makes sense, we learn something new — or remember some detail we’d forgotten — and suddenly, Doh!… we feel like Homer Simpson.
-Such is the case with composting leaves.
+Such is the case with using leaves in the garden.
 We used to have so many.
 We’d heap up our compost piles and spread them over our garden.
 One not-so-bright day in November we decided that if we turned them into the soil they wouldn’t blow around as much.
 And, come spring, they’d decompose faster into the soil, enriching it with mineral-rich humus.
 Win-win!

 No, lose.
 Even though we knew that carbon-rich materials use up nitrogen as they break down, we didn’t put it together with our garden soil, which of course we wanted to be nitrogen-rich.
 By turning those leaves into the soil, we were guaranteeing that we’d be losing some nitrogen for next growing season.
 Same thing happens with other carbon-rich materials: wood chips, sawdust, pine needles; even shredded paper and cardboard if you’re using it.
 Turning them directly into the soil will deplete nitrogen.